Suspend, stop, or reset Compute Engine instances

 • Free up resources.

-You can repeatedly suspend and resume, stop and restart, or reset a running instance until its deletion.
+You can repeatedly suspend and resume, stop and restart, or reset a running instance throughout its lifecycle until the instance is deleted.

-Suspending an instance is analogous to closing the lid of your laptop, and it's useful in the following scenarios:
+When you suspend an instance, this action is similar to closing the lid of your laptop.
+We recommend that you suspend an instance in the following scenarios:

-• You want to stop paying for the core and memory costs of running an instance, and pay the comparatively cheaper cost of storage, to preserve the state of your instance instead.
+• You want to save money by no longer paying for the core and memory costs of running an instance, but still pay for storage to preserve its state.

 • You don't need the instance at this time, but you want to be able to bring it back up quickly with its OS and application state where you left it.